OliXDS/Task3/README.md

 This program processes the input, removes spaces, converts all characters to lowercase and checks if the string matches its reverse.

+## Features

+- Checks if a word or phrase is a palindrome

+- Ignores spaces and capitalisation

+- Provides a simple True or False output

 ## What you will need